jtenniswood/ha-history-mcp/README.md

 3. Click **"Create Token"** and name it "Claude MCP"
 4. **Copy the token** and use it in your configuration

+## Example Prompt

+I want to create an automation to send me a pushover notification when the washing machine as finished, use the historical data for the device X. I want to add this to home assistant using the UI, write the yaml file so I can copy and paste it into the UI to set it up.

 ## Troubleshooting

 - **Connection issues?** → Verify your HA URL and token